Naitreey/notes-and-knowledge/cs/software-engineering/methodologies/test-driven-development.rst

   * test/implement/test cycle.

-  * microstepping: be absolutely sure that each bit of code is justified by a test.
+  * be absolutely sure that each bit of code is justified by a test.

 - detail.